Deep Prediction of Investor Interest: a Supervised Clustering Approach: Experiments

 \subsubsection{Results}

 ExNet and LightGBM are both trained using a combination of random search \citep{bergstra2012random} and hand fine-tuning.
-As the dataset is highly unbalanced, the ExNet is trained using the \textit{focal loss} \citep{lin2017focal}, an adaptive re-weighting of the cross-entropy loss.
+Because of the class imbalance of the dataset, the ExNet is trained using the \textit{focal loss} \citep{lin2017focal}, an adaptive re-weighting of the cross-entropy loss.
+Other popular techniques to handle class imbalance involve undersampling the majority class and/or oversampling the minority one, such as SMOTE \citep{chawla2002smote}.
 The $\gamma$ parameter of this loss is treated as an hyperparameter of the network, and is also randomly searched.
 We also used the baseline buy activity rate of each investor in the training period as a benchmark.

 The LightGBM shown in Table \ref{ibex_results} used $16$ leaves with a minimum of $128$ samples per leaf, a maximum depth of $4$, a learning rate of $0.002$, a subsample ratio of $35\%$ with a frequence of $5$, a sampling of $85\%$ of columns per tree, with a patience of $50$ for a maximum number of trees of $5000$.
 The ExNet shown used $4$ experts with two hidden layers of size $32$ and $32$ with a dropout ratio of $50\%$, embeddings of size $d=32$, an input dropout of $10\%$, $\lambda_{spec} = 7.7e^{-4}$ and $\lambda_{entropy} = 4.2e^{-2}$, a focal loss of parameter $\gamma = 2.5$, a batch size of $1024$, a learning rate of $7.8e^{-4}$ and was trained using Nadam and Lookahead, with an early stopping of patience $20$.
 As can be seen on this table, both algorithms beat the historical baseline, and the ExNet achieved overall better test performance.
 While the precision of LightGBM is better in the training set, it is clearly inferior to that of ExNet in the validation set, a sign that ExNet is less prone to overfitting than LightGBM.